Boise restaurants you'll love

 |$15.00

-Shrimp, tempura and jalapeno.
-Topped with tuna, lemon, avocado, garnished with cilantro, fire sauce, eel sauce and sesame seeds
+Shrimp, tempura, jalapeno, ahi, lemon, avocado, cilantro, fire sauce, eel sauce, and sesame seeds

 |$16.00